Katidian/Pewlett-Hackard_Analysis/README.md

 programs.
 Selecting employees for such opportunities on the basis of age could pose risks when it comes to compliance with anti-discrimination policies.

 Pewlett-Hackard may want to expand mentorship program eligibility to people of other ages, both to avoid age discrimination issues and to keep filling its senior talent pipeline.
 There are not nearly enough employees born in 1965 to fill the roles that will likely be vacated by the 1955-1958 cohort.
-Even if

 The company has 21,698 engineers (as opposed to senior engineers) who were born after 1955.
 This suggests that it could fill many senior engineer roles from its own ranks, if it can provide the appropriate levels of coaching, compensation and other incentives needed to train and retain this talent.